RhiaFHunte/Rfh-dynamic-character-counter/README.md

-# Dynamic Character Counter 🚀
+# Real-Time Character Counter 🚀

 Welcome to the repository for my Dynamic Character Counter - a sleek, real-time character counting web application designed from scratch.
 This project showcases a simple yet powerful utility that enhances text input fields with instant character counting feedback.